Automate Your Mac When You Walk Away

 macOS Shortcuts is Apple's automation framework.
 It lets you chain actions together: check your location, call APIs, control HomeKit devices, run scripts, send notifications or interact with other apps on your Mac.

 ProximityLock now has a "Run Shortcut" option alongside "Lock Screen" and "Start Screensaver".
-When your device goes out of range, it executes your shortcut instead of immediately locking the screen.
+When your device goes out of range, it executes your away shortcut.
+When your device returns to range, it can execute a different return shortcut, giving you complete control over both transitions.

 Real Examples